coreygaspar/bankingprogram/README.md

 **Where could you enhance your code?
 How would these improvements make your code more efficient, secure, and so on?**
 ---
 For starters, I should have created a limit for interest rate.
 I should have set a limit for the interest rate to be no greater than 100% but it can exceed that.
 I could even make that number even smaller if I was trying to be realistic.
 My code also allows users to enter high deposit values, which could cause some overflow issues.

+**Which pieces of the code did you find most challenging to write, and how did you overcome this?
+What tools or resources are you adding to your support network?**
+---
+The most challenging part of this project, to me, was formatting the output tables.
+I was running into alignment issues with the calculated values and there were big spaces between the dollar signs and the actual values.
+To fix this issue from occuring everytime I right-aligned my values, I used setw() and ostringstream.
+I also struggled with understanding how monthly interest is applied.
+To overcome this, I broke down each formula into smaller pieces and tested with smaller values.
+I also decided that it would be best to add as many detailed comments to my code to avoid confusion.

+****
+---